Dual M.A. MENAS/Masters of Public Administration

 Admission to the Dual Degree Program

-Students must apply to, and be accepted by, both MENAS and the School of Government and Public Policy to qualify for admission to the dual degree program.
+Students must apply to, and be accepted by, both the School of Middle Eastern and North African Studies (MENAS) and the School of Government and Public Policy (SGPP) to qualify for admission to the dual degree program.
 An interdisciplinary committee from the two units will review and make a recommendation about any student who has been accepted to both programs, and has indicated that he/she wishes to earn dual degrees.

-The minimum number of units required to earn dual master’s degrees in Middle Eastern and North African Studies and Public Administration is 60 (18 from MENAS, 30 from Public Policy, and 12 units that are shared between the two).
-You must complete all 24 units of the MPA core requirements, the capstone course (PA 594, to be taken during the final Spring semester prior to graduation), and an internship.
+The minimum number of units required to earn dual Master’s degrees in Middle Eastern and North African Studies and Public Administration is 60 (18 from MENAS, 27 from SGPP, and 15 units that are shared between the two).

 MENAS Course Requirements (18 units)